 I would like to see the Alderwood connection now.
 I personally would use Everett and tacoma link more than Ballard link.

 The extensions outside the city are largely independent of what happens within Seattle.
 That being said, the other subareas are supposed to help pay for the second tunnel.
 If it is deferred then paying for it is deferred.
 This could result in those extensions being done sooner.
 So yeah, that is another argument in support of this idea.
-This argument is bound to have more wait with representatives outside Seattle.
+This argument is bound to have more weight with representatives outside Seattle.
 If you live outside the city I would emphasize that when contacting your local board member.

 Theoretically yes, but boardmember inclinations so far are the opposite.